PACE: Marrying generalization in PArameter-efficient fine-tuning with Consistency rEgularization: Experiments

 \subsection{Ablation studies}

 We ablate \our based on the baseline \baseline on CIFAR-100 (VTAB-1K) and ImageNet-1K in domain adaption as shown in Table \ref{tab:ablation}.
-The ablations include Noise (baseline w/ noise perturbing adapter), PACE$_\text{add}$ (replacing multiplicative noise with additive noise), PACE$_h$ (perturbing $h$ instead of $\Delta h$ in Eq. \ref{eq:pace_noise}), PACE$_\text{drop}$ (replacing Gaussian noise with dropout noise), PACE$_{\sigma=}$ (all transformer blocks share the same $\sigma$), PACE$_{\sigma\uparrow}$ ($\sigma$ increases linearly with depth), FPA (fine-tuned and pre-trined alignment by minimizing Eq. \ref{eq:fp_distance}), SAM (sharpness-aware minimization \cite{foret2021sharpnessaware}), GP (gradient penalization), $\ell_1$ (sparsity regularization).
+The ablations include Noise (baseline w/ noise perturbing adapter), PACE$_\text{add}$ (replacing the multiplicative noise with the additive noise), PACE$_h$ (perturbing $h(\cdot)$ instead of $\Delta h(\cdot)$ in Eq. \ref{eq:pace_noise}), PACE$_\text{drop}$ (replacing the Gaussian noise with the dropout noise), PACE$_{\sigma=}$ (all transformer blocks share the same $\sigma$), PACE$_{\sigma\uparrow}$ ($\sigma$ increases linearly with depth), FPA (fine-tuned and pre-trined alignment by minimizing Eq. \ref{eq:fp_distance}), SAM (sharpness-aware minimization \cite{foret2021sharpnessaware}), GP (gradient penalization), $\ell_1$ (sparsity regularization), and transfer learning methods L2SP \cite{xuhong2018explicit}, DELTA \cite{li2019delta} and FTP \cite{tian2024fast}.
 We grid-search hyperparameters and report the best results.

 Table \ref{tab:ablation} presents the results for all variants. \our improves over Noise, which itself is better than baseline, justifying our adapter perturbation and consistency regularization.
-PACE$_\text{add}$ performs worse than \our, showing the superiority of multiplicative noise.
-Although PACE$_h$ can implicitly regularize gradients, it underperforms \our, verifying the advantages of perturbing adapter to implicitly align models.
-PACE$_\text{drop}$ is worse than \our, indicating dropout noise is suboptimal.
-PACE$_{\sigma=}$ and PACE$_{\sigma\uparrow}$ performs worse, justifying our design of linearly decreasing $\sigma$.
+PACE$_\text{add}$ performs worse than \our, showing the superiority of the multiplicative noise.
+Although PACE$_h$ can implicitly regularize gradients, it performs worse than \our, verifying the advantages of perturbing adapter to implicitly align models.
+PACE$_\text{drop}$ is worse than \our, indicating the dropout noise is suboptimal.
+PACE$_{\sigma=}$ and PACE$_{\sigma\uparrow}$ perform worse, justifying our design of linearly decreasing $\sigma$.
 FPA, SAM and GP, which either only align models or only regularize gradients, are outperformed by \our.
-Despite combining FPA+GP, it still underperforms ours, suggesting ineffective combination. $\ell_1$ obtains worse results than \our, verifying ineffectiveness of sparse regularization for improving generalization. \our regularizes gradients for better generalization and align models to retain knowledge, surpassing all other variants.
+Despite combining FPA+GP, it still performs worse than ours, suggesting ineffective combination. $\ell_1$, L2SP, DELTA, and FTP obtain worse results than \our, showing their limitations in improving generalization. \our regularizes gradients for better generalization and aligns models to retain knowledge, surpassing all other variants.